PCP CAR FINANCE

 The Hire Purchase HP and PCP deals are the most common car finance options.
 They’re much easier to get than a personal loan or a car lease.
 They’re also similar in that you pay fixed monthly payments to the finance company.

 However, there are some significant differences to consider.
-If you want to own the car at the end of the finance agreement and aren’t concerned with higher repayments, go for HP.
-You also have the bonus of no mileage restrictions!
+If you want to own the car at the end of the finance agreement and aren’t concerned with higher repayments, go for HP car finance.
+You’ll also have the bonus of no mileage restrictions!

 If lower monthly repayments are more important than ownership, you’ll want the Personal Contract Purchase PCP deal.
-But be aware that you’ll have mileage restrictions, and need to keep the vehicle in tip-top condition if you’re handing it back.
+But be aware that you’ll have mileage restrictions, and need to keep the vehicle in tip-top condition if you’re returning it.

 You can purchase the vehicle at the end of a Personal Contract Purchase PCP deal, but you’ll have to pay a chunky (balloon payment)!